Honey vs Dwarf Gourami? Which is Better?

 Dwarfs are more colorful than honey gouramis, they also tend to be more interactive and less shy.
 If you are planning on getting a dwarf gourami, just be sure that you have enough space, because they grow much bigger than honey gouramis.

-Personally, I believe that both species are very amazing fish that every aquarist should at least keep once.
-They are a great alternative to a betta fish, they tend to be more peaceful and still have a good personality!
+Personally, I believe that both species are amazing fish that every aquarist should at least keep once.
+Whichever you choose is up to you, and they are great center-piece fish for a smaller community aquarium!